darrenburns/darren.codes/content/posts/textual-copy-paste/index.md

         """Copy to the clipboard of the machine the app is running on"""
 ```

 This links the `y` and `c` keys on your keyboard to the `action_copy_selection` method.
-On pressing one of those keys, `action_copy_selection` will be called, so that's where we'll put our code.
+Press one of those keys, and `action_copy_selection` runs.
+Let's implement that method now.

 ### Implementing the `action_copy_selection` method

-Note that when we use `pyperclip`, we also need some special handling for the case where the user's system has no clipboard management utility (such as Ubuntu by default).
-If this is the case, you can choose to alert the user however you wish.
-The inability to copy some text generally wouldn't be considered a *fatal* error, so I like to simply inform the user using a toast rather than crashing their app!
+The method below implements `action_copy_selection` using `pyperclip`.
+It gets the `selected_text` from the `TextArea`, then tries to import and call `pyperclip`.
+There is a gotcha here: clipboard functionality is not guaranteed.
+On Ubuntu, the clipboard is provided by `xclip` or `xsel`.
+If these are unavailable, `pyperclip` will raise an exception which we must handle.
+Lack of clipboard support shouldn't be a fatal error, so graceful handling is important.
+I opted to notify the user about the problem using `self.notify`, which shows a toast popup at the bottom right of the screen.

 ```python
     def action_copy_selection(self):